 Examples of infant behavior research experiments

-In infancy you can observe an explosive growth.
-A lot of researchers focus on this age group and observe parent-infant dyads to get more insight in specific behaviors.
+In infancy, you can observe an explosive growth.
+Many researchers focus on this age group and observe parent-infant dyads to get more insight in specific behaviors.
 Experiments are often set up to study looking behavior, language acquisition, attachment, or learning behavior.

 Infant orientation towards their mother

-For example, Parade and Leerkes (2011) examined associations between marital aggression and infant orienting towards mother when infants are faced with a fearful or frustrating context.
-Parade and Leerkes set up an experiment including 92 mothers with their infants.
+For example, Parade and Leerkes examined associations between marital aggression and infant orienting towards mother when infants are faced with a fearful or frustrating context.
+They set up an experiment including 92 mothers with their infants.

 In another task, the frustration task, the infant’s forearms were gently held down by the experimenter.
 Throughout this task the experimenter held her head down and did not interact with the infant.
-Infant gaze was continuously coded during each of the tasks using coding software (The Observer).
-Parade and Leerkes (2011) coded the following behaviors: look at stimulus, look away from stimulus, eyes closed, and look at mother.
+Infant gaze was continuously coded during each of the tasks using coding software The Observer XT.
+The researchers coded the following behaviors:

 Results of infant observations